apache/apisix-website/blog/en/blog/2024/07/18/advanced-url-rewrite-apisix.md

 >I spoke at [Swiss PgDay](https://www.pgday.ch/2024/#schedule) in Switzerland in late June.
 The talk was about how to create a no-code API with the famous [PostgreSQL](https://www.postgresql.org/) database, the related [PostgREST](https://postgrest.org/), and [Apache APISIX](https://apisix.apache.org), of course.
 I already wrote about the idea in a [previous post](https://blog.frankel.ch/poor-man-api/).
 However, I wanted to improve it, if only slightly.
 >
 >PostgREST offers a powerful `SELECT` mechanism.
-To list all entities with a column equal to a value, you need the following URL:
+To list all entities with a column equal to a value, you need the following command:

 <!--truncate-->